Palm Springs International Airport

-The airport is two miles (3km) from downtown Palm Springs.
+The airport is three miles (5km) from downtown Palm Springs.

 Getting to the city

 A shuttle bus transports passengers between the airport and the Amtrak station in town.
 The Morongo Basin Transit Authority (MBTA) provides a bus service to Palm Springs.
 Taxis and rental cars are available.
 Some mobile app based taxi services are also available.

 GMT -8 (GMT -7 from mid-March to first Sunday in November)

 Tel: +1 (760) 318 3800.

-Car rental companies offering services at the airport include Alamo, Avis, Budget, Desert, Dollar, Enterprise, Hertz and National.
+Car rental companies offering services at the airport include Alamo, Avis, Budget, Dollar, Enterprise, Hertz and National.

 A number of taxi companies operate at Palm Springs International Airport.